uptane/uptane-standard/uptane-standard.md

 # Detailed design of Uptane {#design}

-Uptane is a secure software update framework for automobiles.
-We do not specify implementation details.
-Instead, we describe the components necessary for a compliant implementation and leave it up to individual implementers to make their own technological choices within those requirements.
+Uptane does not specify implementation details.
+Instead, this Standard describes the components necessary for a compliant implementation and leaves it up to individual implementers to make their own technological choices within those requirements.

 At a high level, Uptane requires: